pss959/EasyMaker3D/PublicDoc/docs/CheatSheet.rst

      - .. menuicon:: MovePrevious
      - Move the selected model up in the order
      - :shortcut:`{`
      -
-   * - Modification
-     - :ref:`Move To Origin <ug-move-to-origin>`
-     - .. menuicon:: MoveToOrigin
-     - Move the primary selection to the origin
-     - :shortcut:`=`
-     -
    * - None
      - :ref:`None <ug-none>`